-In a recent address where he announced the new theme for the 2018 National Day of Prayer, NDOP President, Dr. Ronnie Floyd, said we need to call people and churches to extraordinary prayer for such a time as this.
+Recently, speaking of the needs of our nation, Dr. Ronnie Floyd, said we need to call people and churches to extraordinary prayer for such a time as this.
 I bet as local church prayer leaders your heart leapt within you as you resonated with that statement.
 But perhaps almost as quick you became discouraged as you thought, I can’t get more than 3 or 5 out to a prayer meeting at my church.
 How in the world will I move my church into extraordinary prayer?

 Take heart.
 Because obtaining a level of extraordinary prayer is not as tough as you think!
 Dr. Floyd went on to define extraordinary prayer.
 “Extraordinary prayer,” he said, “is prayer that is beyond what you are doing now.”
 How simple is that?

-Pastors and prayer leaders, as we move into 2018, I want to challenge you to consider how you can move your people and church into extraordinary prayer—prayer that is beyond what you are doing now.
+Pastors and prayer leaders, I want to challenge you to consider how you can move your people and church into extraordinary prayer—prayer that is beyond what you are doing now.